noori-shaukat/ChromaMatch/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all ChromaMatch spaces — including GitHub repositories, discussions, pull requests, and any related communication channels.

 ## Enforcement
-Instances of abusive, unethical, or otherwise unacceptable behavior may be reported to the maintainers via email at **[your_email_here]**.
+Instances of abusive, unethical, or otherwise unacceptable behavior may be reported to the maintainers via email at **[noori.shaukat@gmail.com]**.
 All reports will be handled confidentially and reviewed promptly.

 ## Attribution